 My UX Values

 Cross-Generational & Cross-Capacity Relationships.
 Modern UX organizations are seeming (I perceive) to skew toward hiring younger people who may not yet face some of the accessibility challenges that come with advanced age.
 The US, like most developed countries, has an aging population.
-I’m a millennial, but I maintain relationships with people outside my generation.
+I maintain relationships with people outside my generation.
 It’s important to talk to people who have fundamentally different views and physical capacity.
 I have unique physical challenges due to my extreme height (6’9″ or 206 cm) and these challenges remind me to consider the wide range of human capacities.
-I am fascinated by medical textbooks and peer-reviewed medical and psychological studies.
+I am fascinated by medical textbooks and peer-reviewed medical and scientific studies.

 Cross-Platform Insistence.
 I use multiple platforms.
 Companies want platform wars, but I find them petty.
 Most designers I’ve met only use iPhone and Mac, but people who use Android, Windows, and even ChromeOS are no less valuable as users.
 I am not a brand snob.
 I already had my kool-aid phase.

 Inspiration from the Past.
 My graphical memory is one of my super-powers.
 I can explore and absorb massive flows quickly.
-I excel at remembering and recalling the reasons for design changes.
+I excel at remembering and recalling the rationale for design changes.
 My recall abilities extend beyond designs I used yesterday to designs I might recall from my childhood.
 Here are some examples:

 • A Hard-button-optional ATM & IVR-style Screen Reader.
 When asked to recommend changes to Citi’s accessible ATM, I proposed screen reader copy based on IVRs: “Press one for deposit, two for withdrawals,.. or zero/zed to go back” and that these same number labels should be presented visually for users who struggle with touch screens or prefer hard buttons.
-Teslas and smartphones are popular, but hard buttons offer hardware redundancy and are more accessible for somer users.
-When hard buttons are present, they should remain an alternative option for all users.

-The contemporary “UX designers” of today are often asked to solve age-old problems, occasionally resembling the ancient sailors who unintentionally forgot centuries-old methods to prevent scurvy.
-The next great design relies the lessons of those who came before.
-I like to build on classical, legendary designs.
-I believe in the power of nostalgia.
+Contemporary UX designers are often asked to solve age-old problems, occasionally resembling the ancient sailors who unintentionally forgot centuries-old methods to prevent scurvy.
+The next great design may rely on lessons of those who came before.
+I like to build on classical designs and I believe in the power of nostalgia.
+There’s power in familiarity.

 For more information, check out DallasComputer.io or the testing list and feel free to connect on LinkedIn.